I don’t live in Australia and I am not an Australian citizen. Can I still enter?

 I’m interested in the Jolley Prize but don’t know much about it.
 How can I familiarise myself with the competition?

-This is the tenth time that Australian Book Review has presented a short story prize.
+This is the eleventh time that Australian Book Review has presented a short story prize.
 Past issues containing the shortlisted and winning stories are available for subscribers to read online in our online archive or to purchase in hard-copy from our online store.